thanhttran21/MusicReactiveLEDs/README.md

 I was a part of the school choir for the rest of elementary, middle, and high school.
 I became the Bass Section Leader and sang in the Mixed, Concert, and Chamber Choir in high school and performed countless concerts, including two operas.
 I also took part in my high school's theatre program taking on leadership roles as Music Director and Light Director.

 I wanted to create LED lights that would react to the music, combining my love for music and engineering.
+I worked on this project throughout November 2019.

 ## Music & OP-1
 The OP-1 is a synthesizer, sampler, and sequencer capable of playing 4 tracks concurrently.